vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 To give you the best developer experience, we delegate whole logic of selecting shipping method to the dedicated component called **VsfShippingProvider.vue**.
 It takes care of:
 - Loading and displaying available shipping methods
-- Loading currently picked shipping method
+- Loading selected shipping method
 - Picking and configuring shipping method

 All we have to do is import and put it in `pages/Shipping.vue` as a [second part of the Shipping step](https://github.com/vuestorefront/vue-storefront/blob/next/packages/commercetools/theme/pages/Checkout/Shipping.vue#L197)